PayPal: Litigation

 In November 2003, AT&T Corporation filed suit against eBay and PayPal claiming that their payment systems infringed an AT&T patent, filed in 1991 and granted in 1994.
 The case was settled out of court the following month, with the terms of the settlement undisclosed.

-In June 2011, PayPal and Israel Credit Cards, Ltd. (CAL)a credit card issuer subsidiary of Israel Discount Bankwere sued for NIS ₪16 million.
+In June 2011, PayPal and Israel Credit Cards (CAL)a credit card issuer subsidiary of Israel Discount Bankwere sued for NIS ₪16 million.
 The claimants accused PayPal of deliberately failing to notify its customers that CAL was illegally charging them for currency conversion fees.

 A class-action lawsuit filed in 2010, in which the plaintiffs contested PayPal's "holds" on funds, was settled in 2016.

 PayPal has proposed a settlement in the amount of US$3.2 million in Zepeda v.
 PayPal which has yet to be ratified.
 As part of the settlement proposal, the company agreed to change some of its policies.

 In 2017, following a class action lawsuit between PayPal and its users over unexplained account closures, a settlement agreement was reachedand granted final approval by a federal judgein which PayPal agreed to pay the class US$4 million, modify the disclosure of its reserve and hold practices, and clarify its dispute resolution process.

 In January 2022, a class-action lawsuit was filed against PayPal that claims the company froze accounts without providing adequate explanation, or for arbitrary reasons, and that PayPal told account holders they would "have to get a subpoena" to learn why their accounts were frozen.
 The lawsuit alleges that PayPal also confiscated funds for itself after 180 days, violating both the RICO Act and PayPal's own policies.

+In March 2026, the Federal Trade Commission issued a warning against PayPal and three other payment processing brands for debanking of law-abiding citizens over political, religious or certain law-abiding activities.